 Imagine that instead of seeing one query at a time, that search information was analyzed, and queries were bundled together, to maybe provide us with more meaning.

-Popular Search Information from Search Engines
+Most Popular Search Queries Information from Search Engines

 Yahoo also lets us look at the words people are searching for with a service that is updated daily – the Yahoo Buzz Index.